Toward a Sustainable Future

 The company also partnered with the National Commission for Wildlife Conservation and Development as well as the Ministry of Agriculture and Fisheries to determine whether mangroves could be successfully restored, and now the shores have well-established mangrove forests.

 Today, Aramco has planted more than 6 million mangrove trees, and environmental engineer Mousa O. Alharthi says the trees not only restore the Kingdom’s natural ecosystem and wildlife habitats, but also contribute to the capture and storage of carbon dioxide.

 Haradh gas plant sits on Wadi Sahba’s age-old banks, and environmental coordinator AbdulRahman O. Lashkar is one of the team member's working to reestablish an inspiring 250,000-m2 area of environmental restoration to the remote operating site.

 In the plant’s distant shadow survives three crucial pockets of native Saudi Arabian biodiversity, collectively covering 8.3 km2, and seeds from the native biodiversity are aiding with Haradh’s biodiversity restoration, where 16 species of native and endangered shrubs grow.

-The new trees and plants at Haradh also bring business benefits, such as sequestering carbon, reduce sand blowing into the plant, and create an attractive area for our employees.
+The new trees and plants at Haradh also bring business benefits, such as sequestering carbon, reducing sand blowing into the plant, and creating an attractive area for our employees.